The Rogue Landlord Database: The Impact for Tenants and Landlords

 The most prominent issue that tenants face with the landlord database is the lack of access.
 Currently, the database is not available to the public, resulting in rogue landlords and agents who have previously been fined going unnoticed by tenants or even potential tenants.

 The bad landlord list, created by the Ministry of Housing, Communities and Local Government, has even been branded as “pointless” by some property experts.
 David Cox, chief executive of Arla Propertymark said: “The database won’t be public, which means no one will be able to see it and therefore letting agents and landlords who are on the list can continue operating with impunity.

 “This appears to be a pointless exercise: if the list were made public – the equivalent for estate agents – rogue agents and landlords would leave the market for good.”

 However, many have welcomed the database since its arrival in early April.
 Winchester MP, Steve Brine, said: “I am delighted that the Government is determined to crack down on these rogue landlords and either force them to improve and raise their standards or to leave the sector entirely.”

-This comment from Steve Brine comes after it has been announced that 82 percent of private renters are satisfied with their accomodation.
-So, this asks the question, do we really need the landlord database?
+This comment from Steve Brine comes after it has been announced that 82 percent of private renters are satisfied with their accommodation.
+So, this asks the question, do we really need the rogue landlord database?

 Britain’s problem with rented properties